discordboats-club/website-archived/README.md

 `discordboatsclub.bots`
 * Rename the `config.json.example` to `config.json` and fill in the required fields with your Discord application details.
 * Run the app, `node .`
-* You may also run the webpack build watcher thing using `npx webpack -w`.